confidential-containers/confidential-containers/guides/troubleshooting.md

 Enabling the debug console via the Kata Configuration file will overwrite any settings in the agent configuration file in the guest initrd.
-Enabling the debug console will change the launch measurement.
+Enabling the debug console will also change the launch measurement.

 Once you've started a pod with the new configuration, get the id of the pod you want to access.
 Do this via `ps -ef | grep qemu` or equivalent.